-Many myths exist regarding Aboriginals, a bit like false beliefs.
+Many myths exist regarding Indigenous communities, a bit like false beliefs.
 Once you arrive in the Far North, you’ll discover highly personable, generous people who will welcome you with open arms and who will be happy to share their cultural traditions with you.

 Open-minded and caring people